themattbirch/Portfolio/src/content/posts/astro-hot-framework-frontend-web-develoeprs.md

 description: "Find out why Astro is gaining popularity among frontend developers.
 Explore its unique features, performance benefits, and how it simplifies building fast, modern websites with ease."
 ---

-# Why Astro is the hot framework for frontend developers

 The web development landscape has witnessed the rise of numerous frameworks.
 As we all know, it's all about the new flavor of the month.

 But Astro has emerged as a standout choice for frontend devs.
 Its innovative approach to building content-rich websites has caught the attention of major players, with industry leaders like MDN Web Docs, Vercel and Netlify all incorporating it into their tech stack.